yiqianbao/nightfall/zkp/code/README-trusted-setup.md

       ft-transfer
         |
         ft-transfer.code

-    safe-dump   // required folder, in case of accidental overwriting from mounting of containers from the host.
-      |
 ```

 Example to compile and generate a new (proving key, verification key) pair for a 'fungible token